Healthdirect Free Australian health advice you can count on.

 What is von Willebrand disease?

-Von Willebrand disease is a bleeding disorder passed down in the genes you inherit from one's parents.
-It is similar to haemophilia, but more common and usually less severe.
+Von Willebrand disease (VWD, also called von Willebrand disorder) is the most common genetic bleeding disorder you can inherit from your parents.
+VWD is similar to haemophilia, but more common and usually less severe.

 Types of von Willebrand disease